abnercabrera28/wrestling_rails/README.md

 # Wrestlr

 Wrestlr is a Rails application that allows users to save information about their favorite wrestlers and teams on a local server.
+Users can log in using their Google accounts by way of Omniauth.
 Developed using Ruby, Javascript, HTML and CSS.

 ## Usage